 Ilana Redstone is a professor of sociology at the University of Illinois at Urbana-Champaign and the founder of Diverse Perspectives Consulting.
 She is the co-author of the book (Oxford University Press) titled, “Unassailable Ideas: How Unwritten Rules and Social Media Shape Discourse in American Higher Education” and the creator of the “Beyond Bigots and Snowflakes” video series.
 More information about her work is available at diverseperspectivesconsulting.com.

-Steven J. Lawrence is an Associate Professor in the Department of Humanities and Social Sciences at the Benjamin Institute of Technology.
+Steven J. Lawrence is an Associate Professor in the Department of Humanities and Social Sciences at the Benjamin Franklin Institute of Technology.
 He received his graduate training at the University of Massachusetts, Boston where he studied Educational Transformation, an emerging field that brings together the knowledge and skills of organizational change theory, leadership theory, dialogue and communication, and the capacity to integrate multiple perspectives, models and teaching strategies to reach students from all backgrounds.
-The training included the study of Critical Pedagogy within a Social Justice framework, which has enabled him to bring an integrative approach to “Deep Inclusion” in K-12 and higher education environments.
-In recent years, Steven has been raising awareness of the inter-group hostilities that have arisen due to the implementation of a particularly aggressive version of Critical Social Justice ideology into workplaces, secular non-profits, schools and colleges, and spiritual practice communities.
-Steven’s writings on the topic of ideological conditioning and related topics can be found at http://www.groundexperience.org/ and http://www.supportyourmission.com/.
+The training included the study of Critical Pedagogy within a Social Justice framework, which has enabled him to bring an integrative approach to deep diversity and authentic inclusion in K-12 and higher education environments.
+In recent years, Steven has worked to raise awareness of the inter-group hostilities that can arise in communities that have implemented a particularly aggressive version of Critical Social Justice ideology, specifically in educational environments and spiritual practice communities.
+Steven’s writings on ideology’s impact on communities, workplace cultures and interpersonal relationships can be found at http://humanrightsevolution.org/, his Substack blog, https://groundexperience.substack.com/, his personal website, http://www.groundexperience.org/ and on his website on workplace ethics and mission supports: http://www.supportyourmission.com/.

 Professor Kathleen Stock is an analytic philosopher with past research interests in the philosophy of fiction and imagination.
 Her book on these issues Only Imagine: Fiction, Interpretation and Imagination was published by Oxford University Press (September 2017).
 Kathleen’s main research focus at the moment is philosophical questions about sex, gender, and sexual orientation.
 Her public writing on these topics can be found here.
 Her book, Material Girls: Why Reality Matters for Feminism, is out in May 2021.
 In it, she argues against the content and consequences of ‘gender identity theory’, and in favour of a vision of feminism as exclusively for females